How Do Our Bodies Make Insulin?

 There are some natural ways to improve insulin sensitivity for people who aren’t diabetic, too.
 Getting more sleep, exercising, reducing stress, and improving diet can all help.

 Furthermore, being more sensitive to insulin is a good thing because it reduces the risk of diabetes and other diseases.

 What Happens Without Insulin?

-There are many negative effects that occur when a body isn’t producing insulin or isn’t sensitive to it.
+Many negative effects occur when a body isn’t producing insulin or isn’t sensitive to it.
 The first thing to happen is hyperglycemia or extremely high blood sugar.
 Persistent hyperglycemia can cause skin conditions, eye damage, and nerve damage.

 It can also cause diabetic ketoacidosis.
 This condition is caused by a persistent lack of insulin, which means that cells can’t access glucose for energy.
-Instead, they begin to turn to fat cells.
-Breaking down these fat cells creates ketones, and they build up in the bloodstream and combine with sugar.
+Instead, they begin to turn into fat cells.
+Breaking down these fat cells creates ketones, which build up in the bloodstream and combine with sugar.

 High blood sugar combined with ketones makes blood acidic, which causes dehydration, exhaustion, breathlessness, and vomiting.
 These are the first signs of ketoacidosis and can lead someone to pass out or even go into a coma.
 Without immediate treatment, it can cause death.

 How Does Diabetes Affect Insulin Production in the Body?